diogovalentte/mantium/integrations.md

 Mantium expects that you installed both the [keiyoushi](https://github.com/keiyoushi/extensions) and [zosetsu-repo](https://github.com/zosetsu-repo/tachi-repo) extension repositories on your Suwayomi server.

 It also expects that you have installed the ComicK, MANGA Plus by SHUEISHA, MangaDex, and MangaHub sources on your server.
 The integration will only work with these sources, as I didn't find Suwayomi-compatible sources for the other Mantium sources.

+## ComicK source

+The comick source avaliable in Suwayomi's API is **ComicK (ALL)** in contrast to the other sources that are like **Mangadex (EN)**.

+This means that comick mangas added by Mantium will show chapters from all languages in Suwayomi, and not just the English chapters.
+However, Mantium will enqueue only english chapters to be downloaded by Suwayomi.

 # Kaizoku